 All CVUSD classroom curriculum is Board approved in all subject areas.
-During this process, teachers review and pilot materials to evaluate them based on our local needs and their alignment to state standards.
+During this process, general education and special education teachers review and pilot materials to evaluate them based on our local needs and their alignment to state standards.
 Intervention materials from the adopted curricula are utilized for students requiring additional support, along with additional research-based, state standards-aligned digital and print materials.
 Teachers receive training in the implementation of these materials with fidelity.

 CVUSD teachers and schools employ Tier 2 interventions, in addition to Tier 1 instruction, for students who demonstrate a need for additional support.
 These intervention materials are aligned to the state standards.
-English learners are provided with intervention programs, including Smarty Ants, Imagine Learning, and Achieve 3000 designed for English Learners and EL instructional strategies for elementary and middle school students.
+English learners are provided with intervention programs, including Smarty Ants and Imagine Learning designed for English Learners and EL instructional strategies for elementary and middle school students.
 Students with disabilities use various online programs (eg. Seesaw, Boom Cards, UNIQUE) to determine which one provides for the highest level of student engagement and access